BenthamChang/Questionnaire-Analysis/README.md

     - Spacious space / comfortable environment / abundant resource
 2. Library cons:
     - It's hot inside, the air conditioner should be turned stronger.
-    - Some tables and chairs should be repaired due to unstable.
+    - Some wobbly tables and chairs should be repaired.
     - Opening hours of night reading area should be longer.
     - User Interface of electronic resources is inconvenient.